All SDGs (sustainable development goals) most recent developments

 During the 2019 SDG Summit, it was highlighted that progress is being made in many places, but, overall, action to meet the Goals in 2030 is not yet advancing at the speed or scale required.

-It needs now the mobilization of everyone, everywhere, grounded on a level of ambition and a sense of urgency that supercharges ideas into concrete, bold and implementable solutions.
+It needs now the mobilisation of everyone, everywhere, grounded on a level of ambition and a sense of urgency that supercharges ideas into concrete, bold and implementable solutions.

-Therefore, the UN Secretary-General called on all sectors of society to mobilize for a “Decade of action” on three levels:
+Therefore, the UN Secretary-General called upon all sections of society to mobilise for a “Decade of action” at three levels:

 • Global action to secure greater leadership, more resources and smarter solutions for the Sustainable Development Goals